GenAI Tool Features | AI Competency Centre

 - Study mode (this mode changes the behaviour of the model and is equivalent to changing the prompt)

-Connectors let ChatGPT securely connect to third-party apps, such as Outlook and SharePoint so that you can search files, pull live data, and reference content directly in your ChatGPT chats.
+Connectors let ChatGPT securely connect to third-party apps so that you can search files, pull live data, and reference content directly in your ChatGPT chats.

-Despite its name, granting access to Connectors and Company Knowledge does not grant access to all company files.
-Individuals must still decide whether they wish to enable a connector, and once enabled, it can only access files they already have permission to view.
+For any Connector, individuals must still decide whether they wish to enable a Connector, and once enabled, it can only access files they already have permission to view.

 Available Connectors